bueler/math302/codes.md

 You will need to know [Python](https://www.python.org/) to use these.

 * [dirfield.py](assets/codes/F23/dirfield.py):  Generate a direction field.
 I used this for images in some slides.
 * [quadde.py](assets/codes/F23/quadde.py):  Draw direction field and family of solutions for dy/dx = y^2 - 9, from section 2.2.
+Generates [this image](assets/codes/F23/quadde.png).
+The solution family I wrote down in lecture is correct, but many solutions blow-up in finite time.

 ### no-programming solutions